EvaMarco/react-hooks/README.md

 # Course react hooks by Platzi.

-This repo has been build during the course "Professional React Hooks" by platzi.
+This repo has been build to learn more about react hooks, different types of hooks, and its uses.
 It represents a simple desk of characters get from an api.

-In this repo I'm trying to learn the use of different kinds of hooks and its uses.

 ## ¿What would you find in this project?